 Piece work was once popular in many industries, particularly garment making and light assembly but with increasing globalisation and competition from low-waged third world economies, the amount of piecework in these traditional areas has decreased hugely.

 Work in these areas is usually found by word-of-mouth or local advertising but if, you're looking for a vacancy for particular type of piece work, you could call or leave a CV with local employers or ask at your jobcentre about working for piece rate.

 Before you commit to taking on piecework, you should find out the amount and regularity of the work and exactly what will be involved as well as whether you will be expected to hold stock or materials or store the finished item.
 Also will items be collected or will you have to deliver or ship and who bears the cost for this?

 Be very careful about responding to internet or email adverts for home pieceworkers as this area is full of scams.
+Unscrupulous advertisers will often offer non-genuine work at home jobs and ask for an up-front registration or sign-up fee.
 The most common ones are envelope stuffing and addressing and assembly or craft work: